About Nic

 My love for photography began back when I got my first Hanimex 110 camera (I was probably all of 10-12 years old) & I loved it.
 I then went on and studied photography during 6th form – back in the days of darkrooms and film development.
 What started as a fascination with symmetry and landscapes gradually grew into something more.
 I created the first Nic’s Pics page in 2015 and even had a few of my images featured & sold in a gallery.
 But at that time, it was still just a hobby.

 Everything changed in 2021.
 Life threw me a serious curveball – I was forced out of work to focus on recovering from a trauma and the PTSD that came with it.
 Needing a creative outlet, I took the plunge into studying photography more seriously, enrolling in a diploma course.
 I initially turned to truck photography, drawing on my many years working in the transport industry – a world I deeply missed.
-But unfortunately, the very industry I turned to for healing brought fresh challenges.
-Some toxic competitiveness and personal attacks pushed me further into burnout.
-Including having to restart my original Nic's Pics Photography Facebook page from scratch.

 These days, I continue to navigate life with PTSD and fibromyalgia.
 Some days are tough, but getting behind the camera is still one of my greatest joys.
 Photography keeps me connected, creative, and constantly learning.